CICIFLY/Data_Engineering_Project_Portfolio/Data_Modeling_with_Postgres/README.md

     * result:
     0.7165689149560117 0.2834310850439883

 # conclusion: there seems to be far more female users than male users for Spartify music streaming app.
+How to make marketing strategies to attract more male users can be one of the tasks for Spartify.